iisabelandrea/itmd-362-pp/pp-02/readme.md

 some operating systems, you might be able to customize the shortcuts to your own liking):

 I used the MAC F3 Function Short-cut key to access my virtual desktops.
+Also using the Command key with tab key will allow you to switch between the applications in all three desktops.

 4. Set up a distraction-free browser.